I need a new mascara. Loyal as I am to certain beauty brands, I’m currently a free agent in the mascara department. 👀

-Start a makeup business on Shopify—and try us free for 3 days
+Start a makeup business on Shopify—and try us free

 Product descriptions, as in any industry, are extremely important.
 Seriously!
 They not only help with SEO but also provide valuable information to help customers make informed purchases and reduce returns.
 For makeup, use this space to describe the texture, finish, application, and use of the product.
 If you are selling makeup online, customers don’t have access to trying your product on their own skin, so be as detailed as possible.

 You can use an app like EasyTabs to create tabs on your product page to keep it less cluttered while adding full ingredient listings, warnings, allergy notices, and beauty tips.
 You can also help visualize color variations through swatches using Bold Product Options.

 Here’s how 100% Pure handles product descriptions on each product page, using swatches to illustrate color options and tabs to organize information into categories:

 Enhance product pages with large, clear images of the product on a white or clean background, as well as with lifestyle/beauty images that capture the product used on a model (ideally on several models of varying skin tones).
 Color has always been an issue for Kate, and she’s continually working on new photos and videos for Redhead Revolution to help customers make informed picks.
 “Sometimes I’ll send them a photo of a swatch that I put on my own skin,” she says.
 “There’s a little bit more hands-on interaction with customers.”